Banks Have Been Caught Red-Handed Committing ESG Fraud – or Have They?

 The peer pressure and the upcoming regulations push banks in one direction – ESG compliance.
 Are all strategic motives neat and innocent, though?

-Instances of greenwashing by banks and financial services companies rose 70% in the year to end of September 2023, according to a recent report by RepRisk.
+Instances of greenwashing by banks and financial services companies rose 70% in the year to the end of September 2023, according to a recent report by RepRisk.
 The total was 148, compared with 86 during the previous 12 months, says the ESG data firm.
 Of those 148 worldwide cases, 106 were instances of greenwashing by European institutions.

-Greenwashing is broadly defined as statements, marketing or PR material that misleads customers into believing that a company’s product or service – or the company as a whole – has a positive or minimally harmful impact on the environment.
-It relates to the ‘E’ in ESG (Environmental, Social and Governance).
+Greenwashing is broadly defined as statements, marketing, or PR material that misleads customers into believing that a company’s product or service – or the company as a whole – has a positive or minimally harmful impact on the environment.
+It relates to the ‘E’ in ESG (Environmental, Social, and Governance).

 A cabal of rule-breakers or something simpler?